whitelake-city/maumau/README.md

 ## Client

-To start the client got to the folder `browser` and run `npm install` followed by `npm start`. consecutive starts don't require to run install again.
+To start the client go to the folder `browser` and run `npm install` followed by `npm start`. consecutive starts don't require to run install again.